mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "The left heart, five fingers from the center," I said, reassuringly.
 "Directly in."

 She nodded, measuring with her fingers, priming the syringe, and plunging the needle into his heart.
-Jesse's eyes began to dilate as a faint blue glow, obscured by skin, filled his body and all of his muscles settled into the land.
+Jathi's eyes began to dilate as a faint blue glow, obscured by skin, filled his body and all of his muscles settled into the land.

 "What happens now?"